Claude Testot-Ferry: Military career

 On 3 March 1808, having strongly impressed Napoleon on their first meeting, Napoleon personally named Claude Testot-Ferry chef d'escadron, and he set out to join the 13e Cuirassiers for the Peninsular War.
-In that campaign, he recovered general Auguste François-Marie de Colbert-Chabanais's body shortly after his death, and distinguished himself at the siege of Saragossa.
+In that campaign, he recovered general Auguste François-Marie de Colbert-Chabanais's body shortly after his death, and distinguished himself at the siege of Zaragoza.

 In 1811 Napoleon summoned him to join the regiment of dragoons in the Imperial Guard, known as the "Empress's Dragoons", at the rank of major.
 In 1813, he was put in command of the 3rd squadron of the Old Guard at the battle of Leipzig, then the 2nd squadron at the battle of Hanau.
 At Hanau, he received 22 sabre and lance cuts before safely reaching the rear to have his wounds treated.
-On this campaign he was promoted to colonel, then Colonel-Major in 1813, and took command of the 1er Régiment des Eclaireurs de la Garde Impériale, with whom he served throughout the campaign in France in 1814.
+On this campaign he was promoted to colonel, then Colonel-Major in 1813, and took command of the 1st Regiment of Scouts of the Imperial Guard, with whom he served throughout the campaign in France in 1814.
 (The dolman worn by him as a colonel-major in the 1er régiment des éclaireurs is now held at the musée de l'Armée in the château de l'Empéri at Salon de Provence, as part of the famous Raoul & Jean Brunon collection).

 His deeds at Craonne are accounted his bravest.
 In effect, the regiment he was commanding was charged with clearing the plateaus of the Russian batteries located on the heights.
 Unfortunately, the cavalry found itself entirely routed by the Russian infantry but Testot-Ferry, saving the situation, reorganised his troops and led another charge within sight of Marshal Ney and Napoleon.
 This charge succeeded in clearing away the Russian batteries and Testot-Ferry was made a baron by Napoleon on the field of battle.
 However, he was taken prisoner two weeks later at the battle of Arcis-sur-Aube but succeeded in escaping and rejoined his regiment at Sens.
 During the Hundred Days, Colonel Testot-Ferry was made first aide de camp of Marshal Marmont and in March 1815 escorted king Louis XVIII as far as the frontier on his way to exile in Ghent.
-Following Marmont's tracks, in 1817 he participated in the organisation of the Garde Royale and the king made him Colonel in the Corps Royal d'État-Major.
+Following Marmont's tracks, in 1817 he participated in the organisation of the Royal Guard and the king made him Colonel in the Corps Royal d'État-Major.

 In 1826, under Charles X, he retired at the rank of Maréchal de Camp (equivalent of Général de Brigade).
 Aged around 70, he was one of only two officers of the army of the First Empire ever to be photographed, in a daguerréotype, since the end of his life coincided with Daguerre's invention of this format in 1835.